tonomoshia/100-days-of-code/log.md

 ### Day 93: June 22, 2017

-- [x] Worked in Chapter 3 of [The Complete WordPress Website Business Course](https://www.udemy.com/the-complete-wordpress-website-business-course/learn/) creating brochure website and editing images in Photoshop.
+- [x] Worked in Chapter 3 (lectures 13 and 14) of [The Complete WordPress Website Business Course](https://www.udemy.com/the-complete-wordpress-website-business-course/learn/) creating brochure website and editing images in Photoshop.
 Wishing I knew more Photoshop.
 Creating site logo and favicon took longer than necessary.
 Was a bit frustrating.

 - [x] Listened to [Complete Developer Podcast: Overcoming Imposter Syndrome](http://completedeveloperpodcast.com/episode-83/).

+- [x] Listened to [Advanced Beginner Challenge](https://www.advancedbeginnerchallenge.com/) podcast: How to Read Multiple Books or Do Multiple Courses at The Same Time (private link).

+-[x] Read to page 87 in [The Developer's Code: What Real Programmers Do](http://amzn.to/2rBVy0g)

+- [ ] Update resume, again.